Negative Reinforcement (Definition + Examples)

 Here are some other examples of negative reinforcement that you may have observed or even experienced:

-• A teacher declares that there is no more assigned homework after their class behaved well at an assembly.
+• A teacher declares that there is no more assigned homework after their class has behaved well at an assembly.

-• Every time you go to the beach, you get sunburnt – unless you remember to put on sunscreen beforehand.
+• Every time you go to the beach, you get sunburnt - unless you remember to put sunscreen beforehand.

 • Your lactose-intolerant friend orders a dairy-free ice cream so they do not experience a stomachache.